-- 1. First, the energy to be collected is free and inexhaustible.
-Be it wind, sun or heat from the earth, the energy that is collected by the renewable energy project has zero cost and is essentially infinite. - Second, renewable energy projects are very capital intensive.
-Almost the entire cost of the energy produced from renewable energy projects results from two factors 1) the cost to build the plant (capital), and 2) the interest on that capital.
-In today's low interest environment, both capital and interest play an approximately equal role in the final cost of produced energy. - 3.
-Third, renewable energy projects are very low maintenance and have a long life, For example, solar panels last for over 25 years and only require washing occasionally to get the dust and dirt off them.
+- 1. The energy to be collected is free and inexhaustible.
+Be it wind, sun or heat from the earth, the energy that is collected by the renewable energy project has zero cost and is essentially infinite. - 2.
+Renewable energy projects are very capital intensive.
+Almost the entire cost of the energy produced from renewable energy projects results from two factors; the cost to build the plant (capital), and the interest on that capital.
+In today's low interest environment, both capital and interest play an approximately equal role in the final cost of produced energy, however that will change if interest rates rise. - 3.
+Renewable energy projects have a long life and require little maintenance, For example, solar panels last for over 25 years and only require washing occasionally to get the dust and dirt off them.
 Wind turbines have somewhat higher maintenance costs, but are still low. - 4.
-Forth, renewable energy occurs in abundance throughout the world and in every country.
-There is no OPEC of solar.
-Some countries have more solar resources, but every country has more than enough renewable energy potential to fulfill its own needs.
-Also, countries that tend to have low solar resources (like England and Ireland) tend to have high wind resources. - 5.
-Finally, renewable energy requires nationwide coordination.
-Population trends, industrial development, usage forecasts, electrical grid planning, pipeline planning, and many other factors all play into providing reliable, affordable, energy to a country.
+Renewable energy occurs in abundance throughout the world and in every country.
+Some countries have more solar resources, but every country has more than enough renewable energy potential to fulfill its own needs and countries that tend to have low solar resources (like England and Ireland) tend to have high wind resources. - 5.
+Renewable energy requires nationwide coordination.
+Population trends, industrial development, energy usage forecasts, long range weather forecasts, electrical grid planning, pipeline planning, and many other factors all play into providing reliable, affordable, energy to a country.

-The key to success of renewable energy is finance - up until now renewables have been financed though conventional means designed for conventional projects.
+A major factor in the long term success of renewable energy is finance - up until now renewables have generally been financed through conventional means designed for conventional projects.
 This means interest rates high enough and other terms favorable enough to attract institutional investors given the level of risk.
 Renewable energy projects must compete for financing with all other large industrial projects.
 Therefore, to attract lenders to renewable energy projects, governments have taken to providing subsides, like tax credits and loan guarantees.
-Even with these enticements and in our current low-interest rate environment in 2015, renewable energy projects typically have to pay interest rates in the range of 5% to 8%.
-At these rates, interest is responsible for about 1⁄2 of the total cost of producing renewable energy.
+Even with these enticements and in our current low-interest rate environment in 2015, renewable energy projects typically have to pay interest rates in the range of 5% to 8% and even higher in developing countries.
+In Al Gore's movie An Inconvenient Sequel: Truth to Power, Mr. Gore informs the viewer that India's interest rates of 13% for solar projects are causing them to balk at supporting the Paris Climate agreement.
+At 8%, interest is responsible for about 1⁄2 of the total cost of producing renewable energy.
 In other words, over a 20 year term, half the total money expended is used to build the project, the other half is used to pay interest on that money.
+At 13%, interest is responsible for $\frac{2}{3}$ of the total cost.